Amy (1997 film)

 Amy is a 1997 Australian film written by David Parker and directed by Nadia Tass, starring Alana De Roma in the title role, Rachel Griffiths, Ben Mendelsohn, and Nick Barker.

 Background

 The story developed from a concept inspired by the Man of La Mancha and the screenplay was developed by Tass' husband David Parker.
 The project that took eleven years to complete due to financial problems and a difficult search for the perfect "Amy".
+At one stage, the role of Robert was offered to Michael Jackson but he turned it down.

 Plot

 Amy's (Alana De Roma) father, Will Enker (Nick Barker), was a popular rock musician accidentally electrocuted while performing on stage.
 The psychological trauma leaves Amy mute and deaf.
 At the age of eight she is brought by her mother, Tanya (Rachel Griffiths), to Melbourne to diagnose the reasons for her continued silence.
 Amy befriends her neighbor, Robert (Ben Mendelsohn), and while social workers try desperately to get her to speak and go to school, she makes the choice to communicate again and begins to sing along to Robert's rock songs after three years of silence.
 Her mother works out her own emotional issues with the help of a therapist.